-Includes client meeting, Petition to Admit Will to Probate, Query Life Insurance Database, Publication of Notice to Creditors, EIN Application, and Certificate of Trust, if applicable.
+Includes client meeting, Petition to Admit Will to Probate, Filing Fee, Query of the Life Insurance Database, Publication of Notice to Creditors, 1 EIN Application, and 1 Certificate of Trust.

 Small Estate Affidavit Package

-Includes client meeting, Application for Small Estate Affidavit, Filing Fee, and Publication Fee, if applicable, and instruction on how to use the Affidavit.
+Includes client meeting, Application for Small Estate Affidavit, Filing Fee, Publication Fee, and instruction on how to use the approved Affidavit.